What Is A Colonial House? Learn About This Historic Home

 The Colonial era in America ended in the late 1700s.
 This time in America is when European nations came to the Americas to increase their wealth and broaden their influence over world affairs.

-If you are interested in buying this home type, keep reading to learn more about colonial-style homes.
+If you are interested in buying this historic home type, keep reading to learn more about colonial-style homes.

 Here are the essential things to know about a Colonial House